saulpierotti/markdown_notebook/LB1_B_EC.md

 * The CASP evaluation is for *Ab initio* methods

 # Threading and fold recognition
-* It is used for sequences that have a suitable templatye in the PDB but we cannot find it based on sequence alone
+* It is used for sequences that have a suitable template in the PDB but we cannot find it based on sequence alone
 	* Proteins with different sequences can have similar structures
 * Anna Tramontano was a researcher involved in evaluating the CASP challenge that died 2 years ago
 * I can fit (thread) a sequence of unknown structure onto a known structure and evaluate the goodness of fit with a scoring function